neelkxl9/map-game/README.md

 1. The game will choose a random country from its list.
 2. You type your guess.
 3. If your guess is correct, you win!
-4. If it's wrong, keep guessing until you get it rig
+4. If it's wrong, keep guessing until you get it right

+#Example run
+=== MAP GAME ===
+Guess the country!
+Your guess: India
+Wrong!
+Try again.
+Your guess: Brazil
+Correct!
+It was Brazil.

+shell
+Copy
+Edit